 - Initial freq refers to the number of times the drug is taken each day, when it is initially prescribed.

 - Unit Price refers to the manufacturer's price per tablet.

-- Cost per day refers to the total cost of taking the drug daily, considering the stock dose, initial dose and initial frequency.
+- Cost per day refers to the total cost of taking the drug daily, considering the dose and initial frequency.

 How can I make use of this data?

 The data may be used by physicians to compare the cost of different diuretics.
 The tabular format provides physicians a quick survey of the comparative prices and cost-per-day of using a particular drug.

 The data may be used by patients to search for more affordable drugs with the same action and bioavailability as their current prescription drug.

 |Centile Rank||Brand Name||Generic Name||Stock Dose (mg)||Initial Freq.||Unit Price||Cost per day|

 Compiled by healthypinoy.com staff from MIMS 2016 Edition.

 Last updated June 24, 2016.